ayushais/deep_3d_descriptor/README.md

 Code for the paper "Deep3DFeatures: Learning Local Feature Descriptors for 3D LiDAR Scans".
 This package provides the code for training a model for learning and matching the feature descriptors.
-We also provide a C++ library for using the learned descriptor with PCL.
+We also provide a C++ library for using the learned features descriptor with PCL.